-&lt;sup>1 During the time I was at Princeton Applied Research Corporation, the company briefly marketed a photoacoustic spectrophotometer.
+1 During the time I was at Princeton Applied Research Corporation, the company briefly marketed a photoacoustic spectrophotometer.
 Several companies offered similar devices during a brief resurgence of devices using the technique in the 1970s that found use primarily in academic research programs.

-Richard Caro at Sirraya in San Francisco; the Oulu University in Finland; TRW (now Northrup-Grumman); Fluent Biomedical; Glucon, Or-Nim, and Nexsense, all three based in Israel, and most recently, Samsung Electronics of Korea and researchers at the Zurich Institute for Quantum Electronics in Switzerland, who combined this technique with a quantum cascade laser, along with others at the Institut fur Biophysik in Frankfurt am Main, Germany, In Vivo Noninvasive Monitoring of Glucose Concentration in Human Epidermis by Mid-Infrared Pulsed Photoacoustic Spectroscopy, Anal.
+Perhaps because of its exotic name, this technology has been explored (or at least suggested) by the following groups: Herriot-Watt University in Edinburgh, Scotland; Richard Caro at Sirraya in San Francisco; the Oulu University in Finland; TRW (now Northrup-Grumman); Fluent Biomedical; and Glucon, Or-Nim, and Nexsense, all three based in Israel.
+Samsung Electronics of Korea and researchers at the Zurich Institute for Quantum Electronics in Switzerland, who combined this technique with a quantum cascade laser, along with others at the Institut fur Biophysik in Frankfurt am Main, Germany, In Vivo Noninvasive Monitoring of Glucose Concentration in Human Epidermis by Mid-Infrared Pulsed Photoacoustic Spectroscopy, Anal.
 Chem., 2013, 85 (2), pp 1013-, who also used this combination of techniques.

-Also, Daylight Solutions, Inc., of San Diego has a patent application (WO 2016/077633 Al) using a pair of lasers for "double photoacoustic" measurement, and Nippon Telegraph and Telephone has an issued patent for the same subject (US 9,198,580).
+Also, Daylight Solutions, Inc., of San Diego has a patent application (WO 2016/077633 Al) using a pair of lasers for "double photoacoustic" measurement, and Nippon Telegraph and Telephone (NTT) has an issued patent for the same subject (US 9,198,580).
+New publications in this field include NTT's US 2021/0088478 Al, based on the difference between absorption at two different NIR wavelengths between 1,400 and